I’ve been thinking a lot about life insurance.

 - You should never mix insurance and investing.

-- Permanent life insurance is too expensive, and salesmen make huge commissions.
+- Permanent life insurance is too expensive.

 - You don’t need a middle-man for your investments, and that’s what an insurer is.